mkidawa/react-hook-form-ts-zod-i18n-example/README.md

 ## Disclaimer

-Main goal of this repository is to provide a backbone for setting up React Hook Form with several enhancements such as zod resolvers, error message translation.
+Main goal of this repository is to provide a backbone for setting up React Hook Form with several enhancements such as typescript, zod resolvers, error message translation.
 Styling was reduced to a bare minimum.

 ## Stack